Nurlan23/libbitcoin-build/README.md

-# libbitcoin build helper for windows
+# libbitcoin build helper

+To build libbitcoin-server it's required that you have all other libbitcoin projects locally and a specific folder structured.
+This project brings all libbitcoin projects together through git submodules and provides a easy way to build them.

+# build steps

 1. Clone this repository with all submodules
-2. Run Build-All.ps1
+1. Run Build-All.ps1

+# update modules

+1. TODO